gcallah/BookReviews/goodspeed.md

 subsequent success of some of them does not imply that there was no bubble.

-In trying to show that there was no railroad stock bubble in the recession of the 1870s, G writes that, if there had been one, "one would logically expect to observe sharp spikes in railroad mileage to be followed by long plateaus of no new railroad mileage" (75).
-He then attempts to demonstrate that there was no bubble by showing that railroad mileage steadily increased in the United States from 1850 through the early 20th century.
+Similarly, in trying to show that there was no railroad stock bubble in the recession of the 1870s, G writes that, if there had been one, "one would logically expect to observe sharp spikes in railroad mileage to be followed by long plateaus of no new railroad mileage" (75).
+He then shows that railroad mileage steadily increased in the United States from 1850 through the early 20th century.
 But Jay Cooke, the central character in G's story of that recession, built very little mileage.
-The purported bubble, in fact, could well be illustrated by the fact that Cooke raised an enormous sum of money in order to build such a paltry amount of track.
+The purported bubble, in fact, could well be *illustrated* by the fact that Cooke raised an enormous sum of money in order to build such a paltry amount of track.
 A more accurate dataset to test whether there really was such a bubble might consist of the valuations of railroad stocks, not the amount of miles of track built.

-G then proceeds to attempt to show that there was no bubble in 1871 by pointing to the fact that Berkshire Hathaway acquired the ultimate successor of Cooke's railroad company in the 21st-century, fourteen decades and two mergers involving three other railroads later: if a wise investor like Warren Buffett thought
+G further attempts to prove that there was no bubble in 1871 by pointing to the fact that Berkshire Hathaway acquired the ultimate successor of Cooke's railroad company in the 21st-century, fourteen decades and two mergers involving three other railroads later: if a wise investor like Warren Buffett thought